j-hartshorn/resonance/docs/project_architecture.md

 2. **Integration Tests** - For component interactions
 3. **Simulated Network Testing** - Testing under varied network conditions
 4. **User Acceptance Testing** - For UI and overall experience

+## Additional Requirements

+### Spatial Positioning

+The application will implement a circular spatial arrangement algorithm:
+1. Users are positioned equidistant around a virtual circle
+2. Audio is spatialized so all users face the center of the circle
+3. Positions are calculated dynamically as users join/leave
+4. Spatial coordinates are synchronized across all peers
+5. The algorithm ensures that if user A hears user B to their left, user B hears user A to their right

+### Session Management

+The session lifecycle includes:
+1. **Creation** - A user creates a session and becomes the initial host
+2. **Joining** - Other users join via secure temporary links
+3. **Continuity** - If any user leaves (including the original host), the session continues
+4. **Mesh Networking** - Each user maintains direct peer connections with all other users

+### User Controls

+Each user has access to:
+1. **Mute/Unmute** - Toggle their own microphone
+2. **Volume Controls** - Adjust volume of other participants individually
+3. **Session Management** - Join, leave, or create sessions